Featured Comment:

 - After 7 minutes have passed, flip the chicken thigh over and fry for 2 minutes on the other side.
 Use kitchen paper to wipe up excess oil in the pan.

 - Once 2 minutes have passed, turn up the heat to medium-high and pour the sauce into the pan.
-Continuously spoon the sauce over the surface of the chicken until it becomes thick and glossy.
+Continuously spoon the sauce over the chicken until it thickens and becomes glossy, about 30-60 seconds.

-- Remove from the heat and rest for a few minutes before cutting it into strips.
+- Remove from the heat and rest for 3 minutes to allow juices to redistribute before cutting into strips.

 - Enjoy!